 Lastly, oily marks on your fireplace walls signify that your metal chimney liner needs to be cleaned.
 These marks are caused by soot and creosote buildup on the chimney walls.

 While they may not seem like a big deal, these oily marks can be a fire hazard.
-If you see any oily marks on your fireplace walls, it’s essential to have your chimney inspected and cleaned.

 What happens if you don’t clean your stainless steel chimney flue?

-Serious damage and repair can result from not keeping your stainless steel chimney liner clean.
+Serious damage and repair costs can result from not keeping your stainless steel chimney liner clean.
 In some cases, the entire chimney may need to be rebuilt.

 That’s not all.
 The following problems can also occur:

-Chimney fires due to creosote and soot buildup
+1. Chimney fires due to creosote and soot buildup

 Fire risk is one of the most serious dangers of not cleaning your stainless steel chimney liner.
 When creosote buildup becomes too thick, it can ignite and cause a dangerous chimney fire.